DataDog/datadog-static-analyzer-github-action/README.md

   - <ruleset-name>
 ```

-The list of all rulesets is available in our documentation[6].
+The list of all rulesets is available in [Datadog documentation][6].

 ### Example for Python